auth0/Auth0.swift/README.md

 #### Errors

-The Management API client will only yield `ManagementError` error values.
+The Management API client will only produce `ManagementError` error values.
 You can find the error information in the `info` dictionary of the error value.
 Check the [API Documentation](https://auth0.github.io/Auth0.swift/Structs/ManagementError.html) to learn more about the available `ManagementError` properties.

 ### Logging

-To enable Auth0.swift to log HTTP requests and the OAuth2 flow for debugging you can call the following method in either `WebAuth`, `Authentication` or `Users`:
+To enable Auth0.swift to print HTTP requests and responses for debugging, you can call the following method in either `WebAuth`, `Authentication` or `Users`:

 ```swift
 Auth0